xsmmm/astrophysics_senimar/README.md

-# Archive of Astro_seminar of 2021 autumn semester
+# Archive of astrophysics_seminar of 2021 autumn semester